 API Reference

 This article covers the API endpoints used between your systems and DataGrail for Data Broker Compliance.
-There are three deletion dispatch patterns — implement whichever matches your infrastructure.
-All three patterns share the same authentication summary and error codes documented at the end of this article.
+There are two dispatch patterns — implement whichever matches your infrastructure.
+Both patterns support deletion (DROP status code 3) and opt-out (DROP status code 4) outcomes, and share the same authentication summary and error codes documented at the end of this article.

 Before implementing a dispatch pattern, ensure you have: